themarcusaurelius/O365beat/README.md

 # Monitor activity in your O365 Account.

 This is a custom "beat" for Office 365 logs received via one of the Office 365 API endpoints.
-It currently supports user, admin, system, and policy actions and events from Office 365 and Azure AD activity logs exposed by the Office 365 Management Activity API.
+It currently supports <b>user, admin, system, and policy actions and events</b> from Office 365 and Azure AD activity logs exposed by the Office 365 Management Activity API.

 ## O365 Initial Setup